9 Steps to Creating an Effective Emergency Response Plan [+ Template]

-Minutes can mean the difference between a minor impact and a major disaster.
-Develop an emergency response plan now to keep your people, business, and assets safe during any critical event that may arise.
+Minutes can mean the difference between effective emergency management and a catastrophic disaster.
+Develop a comprehensive emergency and disaster response plan to safeguard your people, business, and assets during any critical event that may occur.

 What Is an Emergency Response Plan?

-An emergency response plan is a document that lays out the series of steps your organization will take during a critical event, such as a fire or active shooter threat, to ensure employees’ safety and minimize the impact on emergency operations.
+An emergency response plan details your organization’s steps during a critical event, such as a fire or active shooter threat.
+It ensures employee safety and reduces the impact on emergency operations.

-Emergency response plans—just like other emergency management planning documents—are meant to help organizations address various types of emergencies, such as hurricanes, wildfires, winter weather, chemical spills, disease outbreaks, and other hazards.
+These plans—just like other emergency management planning documents—are meant to help organizations address various types of threats, such as hurricanes, wildfires, winter weather, chemical spills, disease outbreaks, and other hazards.
 The goal is to reduce or prevent human injury and property damage during critical events.
-In the planning phase, you will document the detailed steps your organization will take in each emergency scenario.
+In the planning phase, you will document your organization’s detailed steps in each emergency scenario.

 These emergency action plans also take the guesswork out of roles and responsibilities by specifying which staff members should be part of the response team and which first responders you should contact.